kovacsnador/tinycoro/README.md

 ### `Semaphore`

 The tinycoro::Semaphore is a counting semaphore designed for controlling concurrent access to shared resources in a coroutine-friendly manner.
 It ensures that only a limited number of tasks can acquire the semaphore at any given time, and the remaining tasks will be suspended until the semaphore becomes available.
+In addition to coroutine-based synchronization via co_await, the semaphore also supports blocking and non-blocking acquisition for non-coroutine code.

+Via its API functions, the semaphore supports coroutine-based acquisition using **co_await**, blocking acquisition using `Acquire()`, and non-blocking attempts using `TryAcquire()`.
+Permits are released using `Release()`, which can return one or multiple permits at once and resumes suspended coroutines or wakes blocked threads as needed.
+This makes the semaphore suitable for both coroutine and traditional multithreaded synchronization scenarios.

 In the example below, a semaphore with an initial count of 1 is created, ensuring that only one task can access the shared resource (in this case, incrementing a counter) at a time.
 The example demonstrates the use of a semaphore to synchronize multiple coroutines, where each task acquires the semaphore, increments the counter, and then releases it.